nelsonjchen/gargantuan-takeout-rocket/README.md

 ### Setup or configure own Cloudflare Workers GTR Proxy (Optional)

 See [GTR Proxy readme][proxy] for details on setting one up yourself.
-You may want to setup your own GTR Proxy for privacy reasons.
+You should setup your own GTR Proxy for privacy reasons.
 The Cloudflare Worker implementation is serverless and there are no fees or usage accrued while it is idle.
-There are also no charges for incoming and outgoing bandwidth [as long as both azure and google's servers reside in the same continent](https://azure.microsoft.com/en-us/pricing/details/bandwidth/) and for most people, their usage of their own GTR Proxy should fall under Cloudflare's free tier.
+[There are also no charges for incoming bandwidth to Azure](https://azure.microsoft.com/en-us/pricing/details/bandwidth/).
+For most people, their usage of their own GTR Proxy should fall under Cloudflare's free tier.

 If you decided to use the public GTR Proxy, please see the [privacy policy on it](./PRIVACY_POLICY.md).